Jebble/Gravity-Forms-Uploads-as-Attachments/gforms-uploads-as-attachments/readme.txt

 Adds the option to add all fileupload fields no notifications as attachments

 == Description ==
-!
-Requires Gravity Forms by Rocketgenius, Inc.
+*Requires Gravity Forms by Rocketgenius, Inc.*

 This plugin adds an option to notifications to add files uploaded to fileupload fields as attachment to that specific notification.